 This cut is referred to by its one simple name.
 It is a roast located in the center of the round primal, hence it’s named the eye.
 Where other cuts are renamed and tweaked for all sorts of different reasons, the Eye of Round roast does not.

 According to our friends over at ‘Beef it’s What’s for Dinner’, the only name variation that is generally used for it is ‘Round Eye Pot Roast’.
 This is because it is the most popular way to cook it.

 So, hopefully, there will be no confusion down at the butcher store.
 Just in case you need it, the Industry ID for this cut is UPC–1480.

 Like many lean joints, the Eye of Round roast has a mild beef flavor due to its lack of fat and marbling.
 With its tight grain, it will be firm but tender to the chew.

 Thinly sliced as deli beef, it will chew easily and taste great.

 With the right rub or marinade, the joint will benefit from a tasty crust that distinctly adds plenty of flavor to the beef.
 Both served warm as a main meal or cold in a sandwich.

 Typically used as a dry roasting joint, the Eye of Round roast can be slow-cooked to produce a tender joint ready for slicing.
-Serve with mash potatoes and vegetables or any other mix of sides and sauce.
+Serve with mashed potatoes and vegetables or any other mix of sides and sauce.

 The trick is not to overcook it as a pot roast.
 Its lack of interconnective tissue and marbling means there is little in the way of self-basting when cooked.
 So, done wrong, it will still be tough no matter how low or slow you cook it.